InnerSourceCommons/InnerSourcePatterns/start-as-experiment.md

 Declare the InnerSource initiative as a time limited experiment.
 Define and communicate the criteria for projects to join the InnerSource experiment.
-Choose criteria that will maximize the chances of building a healthy InnerSource community around the selected InnerSource projects.
-The criteria, on examination within a project's context, should transparently highlight the benefits of applying InnerSource.
-Examples for such criteria are
+Choose criteria that will maximize the chances of building a healthy A set of criteria is a good one if the insights generated from it within the context of the experiment can intuitively be applied to contexts involving other potential InnerSource projects.
+Examples for such criteria are:

 - Sufficient geographical distribution of developers
 - Sufficient departmental mix of developers,